ABOUT VIRGINIA STAGE COMPANY AND THE WELLS THEATRE

 VSC has grown to be a highly respected regional theatre company, attracting artists from Broadway, off-Broadway, and other leading theaters across the country, as well as from the worlds of film and television.
 Recent highlights include a groundbreaking production of A Midsummer Night’s Dream with Virginia Symphony, the world premiere of the Tony Award-winning musical, The Secret Garden, Steven Schwartz’s Snapshots, and Lanie Robertson’s Nobody Lonesome for Me.

-Virginia Stage Company produces a main stage subscription series consisting of five productions (with special matinee performances for students) and the annual holiday classic, A Christmas Carol.
+Virginia Stage Company produces a main stage subscription series consisting of six productions (with special matinee performances for students) and the annual holiday classics, A Christmas Carol and The Santaland Diaries.
 Our Education & Community Engagement Department has a series of touring productions and educational programs for students in schools throughout Hampton Roads.
 We provide infrared listening devices, signed performances, and wheelchair accessibility.
 Through all of its programs, VSC strives to enrich the lives of the people of Hampton Roads through the production of theatrical art of the highest quality.

 Interested in a tour?